Albert0i/DAO/README.md

 };
 ```

 By dint of ORM, all functions are just *one* line of code, which simply returns an ORM call.
+You don't need to write a single line of [SQL](https://en.wikipedia.org/wiki/SQL) code nor risk by tampering the server.
 This poses a drastic contrast with our previous Redis implementation...
+But there is a catch, Prisma does have a learning curve.

-Change `DAO_DATASTORE` parameter to `mysql` in `.env`.
+Let's change `DAO_DATASTORE` parameter to `mysql` in `.env`.
 And test with:
 ```
 npx prisma db seed
 npm test -t dao-mysql